rstudio/shiny/_includes/tutorial/building-inputs.md

 If you have some knowledge of HTML/CSS/JavaScript, you can create your own custom input components that can be reused by others.

+### Design the Component

+The first steps in creating a custom input component is no different than in any other form of web development.
+You write HTML markup that lays out the component, CSS rules to style it, and use JavaScript (mostly event handlers) to give it behavior, if necessary.

 Shiny input components should try to adhere to the following principles, if possible:

 * **Designed to be used from HTML and R:** Shiny user interfaces can either be written using R code (that generates HTML), or by writing the HTML directly.
 A well-designed Shiny input component will take both styles into account: offer an R function for creating the component, but also have thoughtfully designed and documented HTML markup.
 * **Configurable using HTML attributes:** Avoid requiring the user to make JavaScript calls to configure the component.
 Instead, it's better to use HTML attributes.
 In your component's JavaScript logic, you can [easily access these values using jQuery](http://api.jquery.com/data/#data-html5) (or simply by reading the DOM attribute directly).

-### Design the Component
+When used in a Shiny application, your component's HTML markup will be repeated once for each instance of the component on the page, but the CSS and JavaScript will generally only need to appear once, most likely in the `<head>`.
+For R-based interface code, you can use the functions `singleton` and `tags$head` together to ensure these tags appear once and only once, in the head.
+(See the full example below.)

 ### Write an Input Binding

-Each custom input component you design needs an *input binding*, an object you create that tells Shiny how to identify instances of your component and how to interact with it.
+Each custom input component also needs an *input binding*, an object you create that tells Shiny how to identify instances of your component and how to interact with them.
+(Note that each *instance* of the input component doesn't need its own input binding object; rather, all instances of a particular type of input component share a single input binding object.)

 An input binding object needs to have the following methods:

 <dl>
   <dt>